Political Science

 Term hours: 54 lecture.
 This course covers the political theories and practices of United States Government at national, state and local levels.
 Duplicate credit not granted for POSC 100HC.
 (UC/CSU, AA GE, CSU GE, IGETC/C-ID: POLS 110)

-POSC 100HC Honors United States Government 3 Units
+POSC 100HC Honors U.S. Government 3 Units

 Advisory: Eligibility for ENGL 100 C or ENGL 101 C or ESL 110 C.